shuaitian/ttcp/README.md

 # ttcp
-a implementation of ttcp protocol
+An implementation of ttcp protocol